fuzeplay/flyer-dev-env-setup-instructions/README.md

   You don't have to do anything, Mac already has the drivers installed.

 ## 5. Now you're ready to code your first game!
  Since the Zubi Flyer Games are open sourced, you can freely modify and change the game's source code.
  If you want in-depth instructions on how to write Arduino code, then please read their [Official Getting Started Guide](https://www.arduino.cc/en/Guide/HomePage).
-In this short tutorial, we're going to explain how to change the [Newbie Zubi game](https://github.com/fuzeplay/zubi-flyer-games/blob/master/newbie_zubi/newbie_zubi.ino)code!
+ In this short tutorial, we're going to explain how to change the [Newbie Zubi game](https://github.com/fuzeplay/zubi-flyer-games/blob/master/newbie_zubi/newbie_zubi.ino) code!

   First, open the Arduino IDE and open a copy of the Newbie Zubi source code by going to: File > Examples > Fuze > newbie_zubi.